ricsanfre/ansible-role-minio/README.md

 ```

+`pre-tasks` section include tasks to generate a private key and a self-signed certificate and load them into `minio_key` and `minio_cert` variables.

-Where `generate_selfsigned_cert.yml` contain the tasks for generating a Private Key and SSL self-signed certificate and load them into `minio_key` and `minio_cert` variables:
+Where `generate_selfsigned_cert.yml` contain the tasks for generating a Private Key and SSL self-signed certificate:

 ```yml
 ---